reslp/linux-intro/README.md

 ### 2.1.3 Some things you will have noticed

-[Firstly]{.underline} you have to type very carefully, any typo and you will get an error that the file or directory doesn't exist, e.g:
+Firstly, you have to type very carefully, any typo and you will get an error that the file or directory doesn't exist, e.g:

 ```